-To access the online forms and your personal information, you'll need to log in to Your account using your username and password.
-You can find your username in section 4 of your statement.
+To access the online forms and your personal information, you'll need to log in to Your account using your member number and password.
+You can find your member number in section 4 of your statement.

 Haven't got an online account yet?

 No problem, you'll need to sign up, but it doesn't take long.

 To sign up you'll need your member number (that you can find in part 4).

-If you've got an online account but have forgotten your password, just follow the forgotten password link.
+If you've got an online account but have forgotten your password, you can reset your password online.

 Your account and online forms

 Log in to Your account to access your personal information and figures.

 You'll be able to view your current Fund choices and the pension savings you've built up so far.
-You can also access the modeller and request changes to some of your choices online.
+You can also access the modeller and request changes to some of your choices online using our online forms.

 And you can view your recent pension statements on Your account.

 You can log in to Your account and request changes using the following forms:

 DC Core Option Form